rakifsul/rakifsul/README.md

 }
 ```

-Check my pinned repositories for all apps and tutorials i have made.
+Check my pinned repositories for all apps i have made.